 During the review itself

 Different managers have different approaches to performance reviews, just like every other aspect of business.
-Ideally, you’ll be able to guide the conversation, so you should be prepared to give a summary of your written assessment.
+Ideally, you’ll be able to guide the face-to-face conversation, so you should be prepared to give a summary of your written assessment.
 Even if you didn’t have to complete a self-assessment, writing down and memorizing notes on your performance will help prepare you for this part of the process.
 This way, if your manager asks you about your achievements or contributions, you’ll have concrete examples at your fingertips.